-The beautiful port city of Bordeaux, in southwestern France, is renowned for its 18th- and 19th-century architecture and its winemaking traditions, but it is also an exciting, vibrant city with a modern edge – check out the Bassins de Lumières (Ponds of Light), the world’s largest digital art museum.
-This dual identity is reflected in the increasing number of boutique and design hotels, more often than not fusing tradition with contemporary design.
-Here, to celebrate Bordeaux’s dynamism, we’ve selected the very best.
+The riverport city of Bordeaux, in south-west France, is renowned for its 18th- and 19th-century architecture and winemaking.
+However, it’s also a buzzing university city with a modern edge – check out the Bassins de Lumières (Ponds of Light), the world’s largest digital art museum.
+This dual identity is reflected in the increasing number of boutique hotels, fusing tradition with contemporary design.
+Here’s our pick of places to stay in this dynamic city.

 Also located in a 19th-century building, this five-star boutique hotel is among the best Bordeaux can offer.
-The atmosphere is intimate, with only 12 rooms and suites, each carefully designed by the owner, Agnès Guiot du Doignon, and little details like a scented garden and a terrace that give it an edge over other establishments.
-Each room also includes a flat screen TV, air conditioning, an iPad, and room service is available 24/7.
-And if that wasn’t enough, there’s a delicious homemade breakfast, plus freshly-made pizzas served alongside aperitifs on the garden terrace.
+The atmosphere is intimate, with only 12 rooms and suites, each carefully designed by the owner, Agnès Guiot du Doignon.
+Each room includes a flat screen TV, air conditioning, an iPad, and room service is available 24/7.
+If that wasn’t enough, there’s a delicious homemade breakfast, plus freshly-made pizzas served alongside aperitifs on the garden terrace.

 Among the 18th- and 19th-century buildings lining Bordeaux’s waterfront, Seeko’o sticks out.
 This four-star hotel, whose name means ‘iceberg’ in Inuit, is shaped like a giant block of ice.
 Along with the nearby Chaban-Delmas bridge, it hails a new architectural tradition in Bordeaux.
-Every one of its 45 loft-like rooms is over 29 square meters and offers free WiFi and flat-screen TVs.
+Every one of its 45 loft-like rooms is over 29sqm (312sqft) and offers free wifi and flat-screen TVs.
 Some, on the fifth floor, have incredible panoramic views and terraces.
-There’s also a relaxation area where guests can enjoy a sauna and a steam free of charge, as well as a hip cocktail bar.
+There’s also a relaxation area where you can enjoy a sauna and a steam free of charge, as well as a hip cocktail bar.